The editorial staff: The team of www.study-in-germany.de

 I am in charge of online communication for the "Study in Germany - Land of ideas" campaign at the DAAD.
-Since completing my studies, I have mentored foreign students during their summer schools and semesters abroad in Germany.
-My own visits abroad as a student and intern were valuable and important experiences, and I am pleased to support students on their “study abroad” adventure with this campaign.
+During my studies in Cologne and Siegen, I have mentored foreign students during their semesters abroad in Germany.
+My own study and working abroad experiences thaught me the most valuable and important lessons, and I am excited to support students on their “study abroad” adventure with this campaign.

 I grew up in the middle of Germany, in a city called Kassel, but I'm currently doing a Master of television journalism in Hanover.
 I find film and photography fascinating.
 Different camera perspectives are especially interesting when you're travelling – camera work arouses your curiosity and it's a great way to learn about new cultures and countries.
 I prefer exploring new places on foot: it allows me to quickly get my bearings and I can move around much more freely.

 I was born in the Rhineland but I spent a long time in the Münsterland region before moving back to Bonn.
 I'm currently studying media and communication sciences there.
 I have a huge passion for travelling.
 I love spending my holidays in a totally unfamiliar place, exposed to a few new languages and feeling a bit of a culture shock.
 But I enjoy coming back to Germany just as much – I explain why on the website